-Arroz con leche is one of the most popular and simple-to-make of Dominican desserts.
-To the naked eye it could look like same old rice pudding, but once you taste it you can’t fail to notice the touch of spices that makes our arroz con leche different, in a good way.
+Dominican-style Arroz con Leche is one of the most popular and simple-to-make desserts in the Dominican Republic.
+To the naked eye, it could look like any same old rice pudding, but once you taste it you can't fail to notice the touch of spices that make our Arroz con Dulce so different, in a good way.

 - 3 cups of evaporated milk

 - ⅛ teaspoon of ground nutmeg